-Many people think that Nashville is a wonderful place to live.
+Many people think that Hendersonville is a wonderful place to live.
 Unfortunately, brown recluse spiders think so too.
-While most of the spiders that can find their way into Nashville homes are mostly harmless, the recluse has a venom that has the potential to cause harm.
+While most of the spiders that can find their way into Hendersonville homes are mostly harmless, the recluse has a venom that has the potential to cause harm.
 You probably know this, and it might have you thinking that every brown spider that gets into your home is a brown recluse.
 Today, we're going to remove the mystery.
 Here's how you can tell the difference between brown recluse spiders and other brown spiders.

 Is it hairy?

 When you see a brown, hairy spider crawling around in your home, you can know quickly that it isn't a brown recluse.
-The brown recluse is visibly hairless.
+The brown recluse spider is visibly hairless.
 While it has fine hairs on its legs, you won't notice these from a distance.
 Wolf spiders, on the other hand, are furry looking critters.

 Is it big?